-Microsoft provided the screenshot program that is really perfect for Windows's users.
-With Windows Snipping Tool, you can easily take an area captures or entire screenshots and insert text, graphics, or any associated annotations then simply save them to your PC.
-You don't have to install any third-party tools to take a screenshot.
+Microsoft provided the screenshot program that is really perfect for Windows’s users.
+With Windows Snipping Tool, you can easily take an area captures or entire screenshots and then insert text, graphics, or any associated annotations, simply save them to your PC.
+You surely don’t have to install any third-party tools to take a screenshot.

 The Snipping Tool will let you take a screenshot through four different types of screenshots:

 - Free-form Snip: let you draw and grabs any unnatural area of the screen.